collectiv-ai/screenshot-chat0.png/README.md

 This creates a dangerous imbalance.

-CollectivAI exists to provide a clear alternative:
+CollectiVAI exists to provide a clear alternative:

 ### **A world where intelligence is shared, not controlled.**
 ### **A world where AI protects people, not power structures.**